qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

       compare to your good/bad experiences/expectations with those formats?

 * **Discussion: Geospatial data formats (25 minutes)**
+    * _TODO: consider discussion about how data are often organized on disk (granularity)_
     * Problematic geospatial data formats: what is "wrong" with other common geospatial data formats (e.g. .xlsx, CSV/TSV, ...)
         * TODO: On Shapefiles; meet many quality criteria but also have some "deal